 Ron Kitchen ascending to Monsal Head.

-Monsal Hill Climb has had many different sponsors over the years; reality hair, Derbyshire Building Society, Kite Training for 17 years, Pritchard Plumbing, Gurung Training, A4E, JE James Cycles, Science in Sport & Simply Health, Ideal Travel, Lilley Flowers and HMT Hospitals.
+Monsal Hill Climb has had many different sponsors over the years; reality hair, Derbyshire Building Society, Kite Training for 17 years, Pritchard Plumbing, Gurung Training, A4E, JE James Cycles, Science in Sport & Simply Health, Ideal Travel, Lilley Flowers, Langsett Cycles, Velotastic, Big Bobble Hats, Trek Bakewell and HMT Hospitals.

-The event is now supported by VeloViewer, Langsett Cycles, Big Bobble Hats, Velotastic, Skyhook Coaching, 100 Greatest Climbs, Hobbs Cafe, Trek Bakewell, Monsal Head Hotel and Blue Strawberry Elephant.
+The event is now supported by VeloViewer, True North Cycle Hub, Peak Tri Store, Midpack Art, Skyhook Coaching, 100 Greatest Climbs, Hobbs Cafe, Monsal Head Hotel and Blue Strawberry Elephant.

-The schoolboy trophy was donated by the café which stands at the top of the climb years ago.
-The Cope Trophy is the old North Midlands prize now presented to the vets winner.
+The schoolboy trophy was donated by Hobb’s Café which stands at the top of the climb many years ago.
+The Cope Trophy is the old North Midlands prize now presented to the open veteran winner.
 The Cliff Newell Trophy was donated by Cliff’s great nephew, Richard who now lives locally.
 Cliff was the first event winner in 1930.

 More recently the Doug Bond Team Trophy was donated by Sheffrec Cycling Club in recognition of Doug’s commitment to cycling and particularly, Monsal Hill Climb.
 Doug was a dear friend to current organiser, Marc Etches, who grew up with Doug’s grandson.